Luftare/shadow/README.md

 ### Menu

-- menu and game views can be switched without page reaload
+- menu and game views can be switched without page reload
 - player is prompted a nickname before entering game

 ### Visual fx